Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 - **Economic Status:** Middle Class
 - **Region:** North America
 - **Financial Status:** In debt but managing

+- **Jobs to Be Done:**
+  - Manage multiple loans while balancing household expenses.
+  - Optimize loan payments to improve cash flow.
-- **Financial Goals:** Improve cash flow by paying off credit cards and car loans ahead of schedule to start saving for a home down payment.
+  - Save for a home down payment.

-- **Challenges:**
+- **Pains:**
-  - Manages multiple loans, including car loans, credit cards, student loans, and a personal loan.
+  - Juggles multiple loans, including car loans, credit cards, student loans, and a personal loan.
-  - Balancing loan repayments with household expenses, such as groceries, utilities, and children’s education, is a challenge.
+  - Struggles to balance loan repayments with household expenses such as groceries, utilities, and children's education.
+  - Experiences stress over financial decisions impacting the family's long-term security.

+- **Gains:**
+  - Reducing financial stress and achieving financial freedom for the family.
+  - Successfully managing debts to save for a home down payment.
+  - Using a simple, reliable tool that offers clear insights into interest savings and payment strategies.

 - **Behavior:**
-  - Uses an online banking app to monitor spending.
+  - Regularly uses an online banking app to monitor spending and manage finances.
-  - Manages the budget in Excel.
+  - Maintains the household budget in Excel.
-  - Frequently compares financial products to ensure access to the best rates.
+  - Actively compares financial products online to ensure access to the best interest rates and terms.

 - **Needs:**
-  - A streamlined tool to manage and optimize loan payments, with clear insights into interest savings from additional payments.
+  - A streamlined tool to manage and optimize loan payments, providing clear insights into interest savings from additional payments.
-  - The ability to project future loan payments and the impact of different payment strategies.
+  - The ability to project future loan payments and visualize the impact of different payment strategies.

 - **Motivations:**
-  - Seeks to reduce financial stress by managing debts efficiently.
+  - Seeks to reduce financial stress by managing debts efficiently and ensuring the family's financial stability.
   - Aims to achieve financial freedom and security for the family.
-  - Values simplicity and reliability in financial tools.
+  - Values simplicity, reliability, and transparency in financial tools.

+- **Quote:** "I need a tool that helps me see the bigger picture and ensures our family's financial well-being."

 ---